emmajanedrews/base-template/_posts/2018-03-20-4-ways-to-get-multiple-offers.md

 {% include youtube.html %}

-Sellers often ask me how they can generate multiple offers on their home sale.**&nbsp;Here are a few ways of doing that:**
+Sellers often ask me how they can generate multiple offers on their home sale.** Here are a few ways of doing that:**

 **1. Preparation.** Homes with a fresh, inviting feel will attract more attention.
 A few ways to provide that feeling are by decluttering or adding fresh paint or carpet.
 Buyers are looking for a turnkey home.
 Consider sprucing up the yard by doing some landscaping and powerwashing the driveway.